MaikarfiJesse/HouseP_MLModel/README.md

 ## Getting Started

-To run code on your computer, following command in terminal<br><br>
+To run the application on your local machine, follow these steps:<br><br>
 ```
 python app.py
 ```